priamai/ocsf-pydantic/README.md

-# ocsf-pydantic
+# OCSF Pydantic
-A pydantic data model for OCSF
+A pydantic data model for OCSF.